AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/zendesk.md

 1. Go to the Integrations page under **Manage Data > Data Sources > Integrations**.
 1. Click the **Add Integration** button, located on the right side of the screen.
-1. Click the Zendesk icon.
+1. Click the **Zendesk** icon.
 This will open the Zendesk credentials page.

 ## Retrieve your Zendesk API token {#steptwo}

 1. In the window/tab where you are logged into your Zendesk account, click the **Settings** (gear) icon in the bottom-left corner of the screen.
-1. When the Settings menu displays, locate the **Channels** section.
+1. When the Settings menu displays, locate the _Channels_ section.
 Click the **API** link in this section.
 1. In the Token Access section of this page, click the checkbox next to Enabled.
 A list of Active API Tokens will display.
 1. Click the **Add New Token** link.
 1. When prompted, enter a label for the token.
-We recommend using 'MBI,' so you will know, at a glance, what application is using the token.
+We recommend using `MBI`, so you will know, at a glance, what application is using the token.
 1. Click Create.
 1. An API token will be created.
 Copy this token; it'll be used in the next step.